 Birdquest’s Senegal tour explores one of the safest and most easy-going countries in West Africa in search of a host of Sahelian and more widespread West African specialities, many of which can be seen on no other Birdquest tour.
-Our Senegal birdwatching tour goes in search of such sought-after and/or rarely observed species as White-crested Tiger Heron, Scissor-tailed Kite, Fox Kestrel, Savile’s and Arabian Bustards, African Finfoot, Black Crowned Crane, Quail-Plover (sometimes treated as a monotypic family), Egyptian Plover (a monotypic family), Four-banded Sandgrouse, Adamawa Turtle Dove, African Collared Dove, Golden Nightjar, Little Grey Woodpecker, Kordofan and Sun Larks, Black Scrub-Robin, River Prinia, Cricket Warbler, Sennar Penduline Tit, Neumann’s, Long-tailed Glossy and Chestnut-bellied Starlings, Pygmy Sunbird, Sudan Golden Sparrow, Mali (or Kulikoro) and Black-faced Firefinches, Lavender Waxbill, Sahel Paradise Whydah and White-rumped Seedeater.
+Our Senegal birdwatching tour goes in search of such sought-after and/or rarely observed species as White-crested Tiger Heron, White-backed Night Heron, Scissor-tailed Kite, Beaudouin’s Snake Eagle, Fox Kestrel, Savile’s and Arabian Bustards, African Finfoot, Black Crowned Crane, Quail-Plover (sometimes treated as a monotypic family), Egyptian Plover (a monotypic family), Four-banded Sandgrouse, Adamawa Turtle Dove, African Collared Dove, Golden Nightjar, Little Grey Woodpecker, Sun Lark, Black Scrub Robin, Dorst's Cisticola, River Prinia, Cricket Warbler, Sennar Penduline Tit, Neumann’s, Long-tailed Glossy and Chestnut-bellied Starlings, Pygmy Sunbird, Sudan Golden Sparrow, Mali (or Kulikoro) and Black-faced Firefinches, Lavender Waxbill, Sahel Paradise Whydah, White-rumped Seedeater and Gosling's Bunting.

 Sunday 4th February —